-Figure 3 shows a schematic of our experimental column which is thermodynamically equivalent to the dividing-wall arrangement for separation of a feed into four products (D, S1, S2, and B) of desired purity.
-In Figure 3a, the column subsections are numbered for easy reference; sections 1 and 2 constitute the prefractionator while sections 3-7 constitute the main column.
+Figure 3 shows a schematic of our experimental column which is thermodynamically equivalent to the dividing-wall arrangement for separation of a feed into four products (D, S1, S2 and B) of desired purity.
+In Figure 3a, the column subsections are numbered for easy reference; Sections 1 and 2 constitute the prefractionator while section 3 to 7 constitute the main column.